getsentry/sentry.engineering/data/blog/the-case-for-debug-ids.md

 to ensure that the testers understand their functionality.

 To ensure that the correct manual accompanies each widget, they could be packaged together in a box.
-However, in order to minimize paper usage, it may be more practical to offer users the option to download the manual from a website whenever needed.
+However, to minimize paper usage, it may be more practical to offer users the option to download the manual from a website whenever needed.
 That would also allow for the convenient reprinting of a manual for a specific widget if required.